maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 };
 ```

-So whats going on here?
+Whats going on here?
 We are creating an empty function which takes an object literal as the first parameter (using the [ES6 destructuring assignment syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)).
 And we define and export a factory function to [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) the dependencies (which will come later) to our function and return it.
 It will become clearer what we are doing here in the next step, trust me.

 Usually you shouldn't have to change your test after writing your code, but in this special case (because we created a new file) we have to update our test to import and use this new file.